tenerity-bbc/ext-vscode-config-tool/CONTRIBUTING.md

-# Contributing to Config Tool
+# Contributing to Config Tool 🤝

+Thanks for wanting to make Config Tool even better!
+Here's how to get started without pulling your hair out.

-## Development Setup
+## Development Setup 🛠️

-1. Clone the repository
+1. Clone the repository (you know the drill)
-2. Run `npm install` to install dependencies
+2. Run `npm install` to install dependencies (grab a coffee ☕)
 3. Run `npm run package` to build the extension
-4. Open in VS Code and press F5 to launch extension development host
+4. Open in VS Code and press F5 to launch extension development host (the magic happens here!)

 ## Git Flow Branching Strategy